ncbi/vadr/documentation/alerts.md

   to 43 in the model.
 So the two hits overlap by 37 model positions from 7 to 43.
 The first hit has a bit score of 37.7 bits and the second hit of 25.5 bits.

-The alignment of the sequence is below, and the positions 50 to 86 are marked marked by `v` characters at the top of the alignment, which match identically to positions 7 to 43 in the reference model, marked by '^' at the bottom of the alignment.
+The alignment of the sequence is below, and sequence positions 50 to 86 are marked marked by `v` characters at the top of the alignment, which match identically to positions 7 to 43 in the reference model, marked by '^' at the bottom of the alignment.